-The number of acronyms to keep track of today continues to grow at a rapid pace, especially in the technology industry.
-For software developers and security testers, SAST and DAST are two commonly used acronyms, but are often misunderstood.
+The number of acronyms to keep track of today continues to grow at a rapid pace, especially in the AppSec industry.
+For software developers and security testers, SAST and DAST are two commonly used acronyms in the application security testing world, but are often misunderstood.

 Understanding Static Application Security Testing (SAST)